There is only one correct way to test an E30 AFM, and that’s by using an oscilloscope.

 This bypass is set at the factory and should not be adjusted.

-If the plug is missing and it has been adjusted, you can set it back to factory by adjusting the screw depth to match the number stamped on the AFM case.
+If the plug is missing and it has been adjusted, you can set it back to factory by adjusting the screw depth to match the number stamped on the AFM case (use a digital caliper to measure from top of AFM hole to top of adjustment screw).
 Each AFM has a different number stamped, as every AFM is adjusted differently from factory.

 Recent Comments